BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 dataset, to see if the cells in the same condition form groups.
-Dimensionality reductions are also very helpful after clustering (see next section), as they can help visualize the cell clustering and indicate how distinct the discovered cell groupings are.
+Dimensionality reductions are also very helpful after clustering (see next section), as they can help visualize the cell clustering and indicate how distinct the discovered cell clusters are.

 *Example of Dimensionality Reduction plots:*